-Until 1960s Jakarta city has been the main destination for national migration, making Jakarta has the highest population growth rate in the country.
-During 1961-1971, the population of the city has increased almost about 57%.
-In 1970's the local government of Jakarta City declared the city as closed city for any migrants in attempt to control the population growth of Jakarta City.
-The policy has never been succeeds to stop in-migration to the city.
-In-migrants to Jakarta predominated by lower class (in term of economic and education level) and young generation (Rustiadi and Panuju, 2000).
-Most of migrants are motivated to move by economic reason.
-About 71% of migrant are economically active and working (91.9%), but many studies showed a significant number of disguised unemployment whereas informal services sectors is the main occupation.
+Until the 1960s, Jakarta city was the main destination for national migration, and had the highest population growth rate in the country.
+During 1961-1971, the population of the city increased almost about 57%.
+In the1970s, the local government of Jakarta City declared the city as 'closed' for any migrants, in attempt to control population growth.
+The policy has never succeeded in stopping in-migration to the city.
+In-migrants to Jakarta were mainly lower class (in term of economic and education level) and young (Rustiadi and Panuju, 2000).
+Most of the migrants are economically active and working (91.9%), but many studies showed a significant number of disguised unemployment.
+The informal services sector provides most of the employment.

-Since 1970s the population growth rate of Jakarta has slowed down.
-Between 1971 and 1981, it grew at 43.3%, between 1981 and 1991 this had fallen to 33.2%, and between 1991 and 2000 was only 11.3% (Table 3).
-However, these do not mean that growth rate of the urban population within the boundaries of Jakarta has slowed; a lot of the new growth is concentrated just outside the boundaries of the city.
+Since the 1970s, the population growth rate of Jakarta has slowed down.
+Between 1971 and 1981, it grew 43.3%, between 1981 and 1991 at 33.2%, and between 1991 and 2000 it was only 11.3% (Table 3).
+However, these figures do not mean that growth rate of the urban population within the boundaries of Jakarta has slowed; a lot of the new growth is concentrated just outside the boundaries of the city.
 The development of Jakarta's suburbs is the result of the suburbanization process, especially through the expansion of new housing and industrial areas.
 This is because urban areas of the Botabek region are absorbing more than their share of the growth of the city (Jakarta City), especially due to the accelerated growth of Tangerang and Bekasi (east and west side of Jakarta City) in the last three decades.
 At its peak, this periphery zone (Botabek Region) grew by 70% between 1981 and 1991 (Figure 8).